lebao3105/OnStorage/README.md

 Generate translations (temporary disabled due to generated file could not be found by Flutter): `flutter gen-l10n`

 For more specific options and notes run desired command with `--help` argument.

+# Licenses

+The license for this project is [here](LICENSE).

+The license for Ubuntu font is [here](fonts/UFL.txt).

+All other used softwares, dependencies have their licenses placed in Settings -> About -> Licenses.